sybrenjansen/mpire/docs/index.rst

 - Optionally utilizes dill_ as serialization backend through multiprocess_, enabling parallelizing more exotic objects, lambdas, and functions in iPython and Jupyter notebooks.

-MPIRE has been tested on both Linux and Windows.
-There are a few minor known caveats for Windows users, which can be found at :ref:`troubleshooting_windows`.
+MPIRE has been tested on Linux, macOS, and Windows.
+There are a few minor known caveats for Windows and macOS users, which can be found at :ref:`troubleshooting_windows`.

 .. _benchmarks: https://towardsdatascience.com/mpire-for-python-multiprocessing-is-really-easy-d2ae7999a3e9
 .. _dill: https://pypi.org/project/dill/